 The cheetah isn't just fast; it's a biological masterpiece of speed-optimized design.
 Its entire anatomy, physiology, and hunting strategy are geared towards achieving and maintaining breathtaking velocity.
 Understanding these elements is crucial to grasping the cheetah's exceptional abilities.

 The cheetah's heart and lungs are also significantly larger than those of similarly sized animals.
 This allows for increased oxygen intake and delivery to the muscles, fueling the intense bursts of energy required for sprinting.
-Their nostrils are wide, further enhancing oxygen intake.
+Now, their nostrils are wide, further enhancing oxygen intake.
 The cheetah's tail acts as a counterbalance, helping it to maintain stability and make sharp turns while running at top speed.

 A Comprehensive Look at Cheetah Biology